ethan-btst/cmpt276/README.md

 # CMPT 276 project

 ## Setup locally

 1. Clone repository to your system and enter it

 ```
 git clone https://github.com/ethan-btst/cmpt276.git
 cd cmpt276
 ```

-2. Set up the virtual environment using:
+2. Option a.
+Set up the virtual environment using:

 ```
 python -m venv venv
 .\venv\Scripts\activate
 pip install -r requirements.txt
 flask run
 ```

-2. Or when debugging (So you don't have to restart flask server after changes):
+2. Option b.
+Or when debugging (So you don't have to restart flask server after changes):

+- Also be sure to clear cookies (or test incognito) cause login cookies may be saved (Especially when trying to debug not logged in cases)

 ```
 python -m venv venv
 .\venv\Scripts\activate